 Rates continue to remain near historic lows, said Sam Khater, Freddie Mac’s chief economist.
 The all-time low for the 30-year fixed-rate mortgage was set in January, averaging 2.65%.

-Freddie Mac reports the following national averages for the week ending April 2:
+Freddie Mac reports the following national averages with mortgage rates for the week ending Feb.
+25:

 *30-year fixed-rate mortgages: averaged 2.97%, with an average 0.6 point, up from last week’s 2.81% average.
 Last year at this time, 30-year rates averaged 3.45%.